analogdevicesinc/ai8x-training/README.md

 All input data must be located in the data memory instance the processor can access.
 Conversely, output data can be written to any data memory instance inside the accelerator (but not to general purpose SRAM on the Arm microcontroller bus).

 The data memory instances inside the accelerator are single-port memories.
 This means that only one access operation can happen per clock cycle.
 When using the HWC data format (see [Channel Data Formats](#Channel-Data-Formats)), this means that each of the four processors sharing the data memory instance will receive one byte of data per clock cycle (since each 32-bit data word consists of four packed channels).

+##### Multi-Pass

+When data has more channels than active processors, “multi-pass” is used.
+Each processor works on more than one channel, using multiple sequential passes, and each data memory holds more than four channels.

+As data is read using multiple passes, and all available processor work in parallel, the first pass reads channels 0 through 63, the second pass reads channels 64 through 127, etc., assuming 64 processors are active.

+For example, if 192-channel data is read using 64 active processors, Data Memory 0 stores three 32-bit words: channels 0, 1, 2, 3 in the first word, 64, 65, 66, 67 in the second word, and 128, 129, 130, 131 in the third word.
+Data Memory 1 stores channels 4, 5, 6, 7 in the first word, 68, 69, 70, 71 in the second word, and 132, 133, 134, 135 in the third word, and so on.
+The first processor processes channel 0 in the first pass, channel 64 in the second pass, and channel 128 in the third pass.

+*Note: Multi-pass also works with channel counts that are not a multiple of 64, and can be used with less than 64 active processors.*

 ### Streaming Mode